-The Company's main commercial business is the provision of consulting services which rely substantially on our Virtual Tumour[TM] pre-clinical and clinical models that are proprietary to the Company.
+The Company's main commercial business is the provision of consulting services which rely substantially on our Virtual TumourTM pre-clinical and clinical models that are proprietary to the Company.
 Physiomics works primarily on a fee for service basis, although we are open to and continue to explore other approaches including risk sharing and collaboration.
 An example of this includes the risk-sharing deal with ValiRx plc announced in February 2021 for which terms have been fully disclosed and which would be triggered by the receipt by ValiRx of licensing revenues related to VAL-201.

-With the involvement of its two new Non-Executive Directors, the Company will continue to explore alternative approaches, although it is envisaged that consulting will continue to be the main driver of revenues in the short to medium term.
+Although the Company continues to be open to alternative approaches, it is envisaged that feefor-service consulting will continue to be the main driver of revenues in the short to medium term.